gumallett/php_orm/readme.txt

 There are a couple of conventions (assumptions) used by this library:

-1) Put all of your model classes in model\*.
-An example has been provided: RecordTest.php
-2) Model classes should use the model namespace
-3) Model classes should extend phporm\Record
+1) Model classes should extend phporm\Record
+2) You should read the wiki on github

 A Logger class and an __autoload function are also provided for your convenience.